tornqvist/yeet/README.md

 ## Attribution
 There wouldn't be a yeet if there hadn't been a [choo][choo].
 Yeet borrows a lot of the core concepts such as a shared state and event emitter from choo.
-The idea of performant DOM updates based on template litterals was born from proof of conept work done by [Renée Kooi][goto-bus-stop].
+The idea of performant DOM updates based on template literals was born from proof of concept work done by [Renée Kooi][goto-bus-stop].

 ## TODO
-[ ] Server rendered templates (non-Node.js)
+[ ] Server-rendered templates (non-Node.js)

 [choo]: https://github.com/choojs/choo
 [goto-bus-stop]: https://github.com/goto-bus-stop